alfiancikoa/project-rest-api/README.md

 # Using Docker

 <br>
-If you are using docker-desktop, the containers can access host os by using host.docker.internal name.
+<h4>If you are using docker-desktop, the containers can access host os by using host.docker.internal name.
-Otherwise, you can use default host IP address: 172.17.0.1
+Otherwise, you can use default host IP address: 172.17.0.1</h4>
 <br>
 ```
 # create and run dockerMySQL container